SSH Key Configuration

 passphrase

-Defines the key file password, which is encrypted with RunAsUserEncryptionHelper.
+Defines the key file password, which is encrypted in Control-M for secure storage and transmission.

 sshKeyData.json

-(Optional) Defines the pathname to a JSON file that contains the following parameters, which eliminates the need to include them in the CLI:
+(Optional) Defines the pathname to a JSON file that contains the following parameters, which eliminates the need to include them in the API command:

 • keyname